 How it All Adds Up: What is the Toll of Provider Burnout to Behavioral Health Organizations?

 Provider burnout isn’t just a crisis at the individual level; it reverberates throughout entire organizations, influencing everything from staff retention to care quality.
-To truly understand the gravity of the issue, it’s crucial to look at how burnout manifests not only within individual providers, but also within the organizations that employ them.
+To truly understand the gravity of the issue, it’s crucial to look at how burnout manifests not only within individual providers but also within the organizations that employ them.

 Provider Shortages and Chronic Understaffing